ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 }
 {CODE-BLOCK/}

-#### Example - storing deletion info in additional document
+#### Storing deletion info in an additional document:

-* When you delete a document you can store a deletion marker document that will prevent from propagating the deletion by ETL.
-In the below example if `LocalOnlyDeletions/{docId}` exists then we skip this deletion during ETL.
-You can add `@expires` tag to the metadata when storing the marker document, so it would be automatically cleanup after a certain time by [the expiration extension](../../../server/extensions/expiration).
+When you delete a document you can store a deletion marker document that will prevent the deletion by ETL.
+In the below example, if `LocalOnlyDeletions/{docId}` exists then we skip this deletion during ETL.
+You can add the `@expires` tag to the metadata when storing the marker document, so it would be automatically cleaned up after a certain time by [the expiration extension](../../../server/extensions/expiration).

 {CODE-BLOCK:javascript}